History of Doctor Who: Eleventh Doctor

 Smith stepped down as the Eleventh Doctor with his last episode being the 2013 Christmas special.
-On 4 August 2013 in a live TV special, Peter Capaldi was revealed as the Twelfth Doctor.

 Twelfth Doctor

 It was announced on 4 August 2013 on a live BBC special entitled Doctor Who Live: The Next Doctor that Peter Capaldi would portray the twelfth incarnation of the Doctor in Doctor Who.
 During his appearance in the special, he said that he had been a fan of the series; a letter that he had written to the Radio Times at the age of 15 about the show was read aloud.
 Capaldi had already appeared in the series 4 episode "The Fires of Pompeii" as Caecilius, the father of the family that the Doctor saves from the eruption of Mount Vesuvius.
 He had also appeared in Torchwood: Children of Earth as the civil servant John Frobisher.

-Series 8 was once again broadcast weekly in one continuous block, albeit with a reduced length of 12 episodes in total.
+Series 8 was broadcast weekly in one continuous block, albeit with a reduced length of 12 episodes in total.
 Jenna Coleman remained as a main cast member in the role of Clara.
 The series premiere "Deep Breath" was first broadcast on 23 August 2014.
 The 2014 Christmas special "Last Christmas" was originally intended to be Clara's exit from the show but was rewritten following Coleman's decision to stay for an additional series.

 Series 9 was again commissioned for 12 regular episodes, starring Capaldi as the Doctor and Coleman as Clara.
 The series premiered on 19 September 2015 with the episode "The Magician's Apprentice".
 Most of the series consisted of two-part stories, with the exception of the ninth episode "Sleep No More" acting as a standalone story and the final three episodes forming a loose three-parter.
 Coleman departed from the show in the series finale "Hell Bent", broadcast 5 December 2015.
 The 2015 Christmas special, "The Husbands of River Song", saw Alex Kingston return for the character River Song's final appearance.

 On 22 January 2016, the BBC announced that Moffat would be stepping down as showrunner after series 10 of Doctor Who and would be replaced by Chris Chibnall as lead writer and executive producer.
 In addition, series 10 would debut in Spring 2017, with a Christmas special airing in 2016.
 On 30 January 2017, Peter Capaldi announced he would be stepping down as the Twelfth Doctor in the 2017 Christmas special.

 Series 10 once again starred Peter Capaldi as the Doctor and introduced Pearl Mackie as a new companion Bill Potts.
 Matt Lucas as the recurring guest character Nardole was also promoted to series regular.
 The twelve-episode series premiered on 15 April 2017 with "The Pilot".
 Cast members Capaldi, Mackie and Lucas, as well as showrunner Moffat and composer Murray Gold, all departed from Doctor Who in the 2017 Christmas special "Twice Upon a Time", which also guest-starred David Bradley as the First Doctor.